March 3, 2025

 Remember, you'll have to navigate your budget constraints when bringing your ideas to life.
 If you have minimal budget, pad some of your commercial with stock footage or use an AI voice for narration.

-Step 3: Write a script/storyboard
+Step 3: Create a Script and Storyboard

 A video script will give you a better idea of what you'll need to tell the story you want.
 A storyboard, on the other hand, will help keep you organized.
 It'll act as a shot list to help you get every piece of footage you need while on set.

-Step 4: Cast talent and gather crew
+Step 4: Cast Talent and Assemble Your Crew

 Now you know what you need, it's time to find your talent and your crew.
 These are the people who will make your commercial possible.
 That can mean holding auditions if you need professional actors, or deciding you'll take stage as the spokesperson for your brand.
 In that case, you should learn how to read a script like a professional voice actor while recording.